whanyu1212/polars-sharing-materials/slides.md

 transition: slide-left
 ---

-# Lazy Execution
+# Lazy Execution (1)
-The preferred (and highest-performance) mode of operation for polars.
-You don't necessary need Dask or Spark to scale unless you are running on cluster.
+Only materialize the dataset in memory when necessary, based on the operations that have been queued

 ```python {*}{maxHeight:'250px'}
 def random_dates(start, end, n):